 India release: unknown; probability of a release on Netflix India.

 With Spielberg, Streep and Hanks in your corner (there is only one Spielberg, Streep and Hanks, you know who they are), you’re likely to come out of the theatre smiling or, at least, thinking.
 And if it’s a true story on top of that, it’s almost certainly geared for success.
 Generating plenty of Oscar buzz, the story centres around the first major female publisher in America, The Washington Post’s Katharine Graham (Streep), and editor Ben Bradlee (Hanks), who joined forces to break the news about the Pentagon Papers.
-Admitted to being spurred on by the Trump government and its constant efforts to curtail press freedom and propagate mistruths, Spielberg chronicles the trials and tribulations of a woman who is thrust into a powerful role thanks to circumstance and not choice.
+Spurred on by the Trump government and its constant efforts to curtail press freedom and propagate mistruths, Spielberg chronicles the trials and tribulations of a woman who has a powerful role thrust upon her.
 If this is the first time you’re hearing about Graham and the newspaper’s involvement in Watergate, drop whatever you’re doing and hit the internet to read more about the biggest investigative journalistic coup in the last half of the 20th century — way before digitalisation revolutionised the industry.